Random Matrix Theory & The Marchenko-Pastur Law

 References

 1. Anderson, G. W., Guionnet, A., & Zeitouni, O. (2010).
 “An Introduction to Random Matrices”.
-The standard mathematical text.
-Extremely dense, covers Large Deviations and Topological expansions.
+The standard reference.
+It is dense and thorough and covers large deviations and topological expansions.

-3. Baik, J., Ben Arous, G., & Péché, S. (2005).
+3. Baik, J., Ben Arous, G., & Peche, S. (2005).
 “Phase transition of the largest eigenvalue for nonnull complex sample covariance matrices”.
-Proved the BBP transition.
-Critical for signal detection in high noise.
+The BBP transition and it changed how people think about signal detection in high dimensions.

 4. Tracy, C. A., & Widom, H. (1994).
 “Level-spacing distributions and the Airy kernel”.
-Derived the Tracy-Widom distribution for the fluctuations of the largest eigenvalue.
-This distribution is now seen everywhere in KPZ physics.
+Where the Tracy-Widom distribution comes from and it is now everywhere in KPZ physics.

 5. Pennington, J., & Bahri, Y. (2017).
 “Geometry of Neural Network Loss Surfaces via Random Matrix Theory”.
-Applied RMT to understand the Hessian of deep networks.
-Showed that critical points are saddles, not minima.
+Used RMT on Hessians of deep networks and found that critical points are saddles and not local minima.

 6. Voiculescu, D. V. (1991).
 “Limit laws for random matrices and free products”.
-Introduced Free Probability.
+Free probability starts here.